New 2020 BMW 5 Series hybrid: prices, specifications and on-sale date

 The BMW 530e plug-in hybrid, which itself received technical updates in late 2019, continues to form part of the range, but will now be offered in both four-door saloon and five-door Touring estate forms, in order to counter the Mercedes E-Class Estate and Audi A6 Avant plug-in hybrid offerings.

 This move sees the 5 Series hybrid mirror its smaller BMW 330e counterpart, which as of summer 2020 is also available as a saloon or Touring estate.
-5 Series trim levels in the UK will be SE, M Sport and M Sport Edition, the latter being a limited-edition run of 1,000 examples.
+In the UK, the 5 Series will be available in SE, M Sport and M Sport Edition trims, the latter being a limited-edition run of 1,000 examples.

 Both the 530e saloon and Touring keep the existing choice of rear-wheel drive or xDrive four-wheel drive.
-In addition, a new, more powerful, four-wheel-drive-only plug-in-hybrid 5 Series known as the BMW 545e xDrive will join the range, in saloon form only.
+In addition, a new, more powerful, plug-in hybrid 5 Series known as the BMW 545e xDrive will join the range, in saloon form only.

-BMW says the 530e and 530e xDrive Tourings and the 545e xDrive saloon will be available from November 2020, several months after the new 530e and 530e xDrive saloons go on sale in July.
+BMW says the 530e and 530e xDrive Tourings and the 545e xDrive saloon will be available from early 2021.
+The new 530e and 530e xDrive saloons are on sale now.

 Engines and performance